 The population had declined from 12,000 to 2,000 following the eruptions and today is just shy of 5,000 as many who chose to leave the island are returning.
 Brades has become the de facto center of government while Little Bay, home to sugar and cotton plantations in the 18th century, has been completely constructed in the last 20 years.

 Passengers are ferried from cruise ships that sit out in the harbor.
 Trucks carry the island’s main exports: pumice, sand and gravel, to and fro.
-Modern office buildings sit atop a hill with a million dollar view of the sea.
+Modern office buildings sit atop a hill with a million-dollar view of the sea.
 Restaurants, banks, churches are all active.
-What you won’t see are chain resorts, casinos or duty free shopping.
+What you won’t see are chain resorts, casinos, or duty-free shopping.
 There’s not even a traffic light on the island!
-Montserrat is a Caribbean for outdoors, for naturalists, for walking and hiking and dining with the locals.
+Montserrat is a Caribbean for the outdoors, for naturalists, walking and hiking, and dining with the locals.

 Hiking with Scriber

 If you’re a hiker you’ll want to meet Scriber, www.scriberadventures.com, Montserrat’s resident naturalist with a passion for hiking, bird watching, and local flora.
 We set out from the community of Little Bay, into the gently sloping hills, stopping when he points out plants with medicinal uses or birds nesting above our heads.

 He knows where the wild donkeys graze and which beaches are favorite turtle nesting spots.
 The landscape is raw and captivating, beautiful for the ochre yellows of the grasses and the crisp blue sky.

 Because of time limitations our hike is only a couple of hours and ends with a special treat.
 We wind down a rocky path to beautiful and secluded Rendezvous Beach where I meet Veta Wade, certified reef inspector, whose passion for the island immediately envelops me.